-- I found immediate relief after each visit to the chiropractor.
-I felt like I could breathe again and my entire body felt so happy!
-I am so thankful for chiropractic care.
+After every chiropractic adjustment during pregnancy, I felt like I could breathe again and my entire body felt so happy!

 - I recommend going to the chiropractor at least as often as your OBGYN appointments.
 If your OBGYN appointments are 4 weeks apart, go to the chiropractor every 4 weeks.
 Once they are down to once a week, go to the chiropractor once a week.

 - Find a chiropractor that is Webster Certified or specializes in prenatal treatment.
 The International Chiropractic Pediatric Association (ICPA) has a helpful search engine to find a certified chiropractor.
-I found lots of information on their website about Webster technique.
+I found lots of information on their website about the Webster technique as well.

 - You can be injured by an inexperienced chiropractor due to the high amount of relaxin (a hormone released during pregnancy).
-Invest in quality care; you’re worth it!
+Invest in quality care; it’s worth every penny.

 MommaStrong has changed the way that I think about myself and the way that I think about exercise.
 I feel so much stronger and healthier since starting MommaStrong.
-My body feels like it is working with me rather than me working it until it is exhausted.
+My body feels like it is working with me, rather than me working it until it collapses.